-As you can see below, Paylocity's revenue growth has been solid over the last year, growing from quarterly revenue of $130.5 million, to $167.4 million.
+As you can see below, Paylocity's revenue growth has been strong over the last year, growing from quarterly revenue of $135.7 million, to $181.6 million.

-Analysts covering the company are expecting the revenues to grow 22.1% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 22.9% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 64.7% in Q4.
+Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q1.

-That means that for every $1 in revenue the company had $0.64 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

-Sporting a market capitalisation of $11.6 billion, more than $206.7 million in cash and with positive free cash flow over the last twelve months, we're confident that Paylocity has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $16.4 billion, more than $69.5 million in cash and with positive free cash flow over the last twelve months, the company is in a very strong position to invest in growth.

-We were impressed that Paylocity guided for revenue growth to accelerate next year.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, it was less good to see the deterioration in gross margin.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 2.62% on the results and currently trades at $225.16 per share.
+It was positive to see Paylocity's solid revenue guidance for the full year.
+And we were also excited to see the really strong revenue growth.
+Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
+The company is up 4.55% on the results and currently trades at $304 per share.

 Is Now The Time?

-When considering Paylocity, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+Paylocity may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Paylocity is a solid business.
 Its revenue growth has been mediocre, but at least that growth rate is expected to increase in the short term.
 But on a positive note, while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its strong free cash flow generation gives it re-investment options.

-The market is certainly expecting long term growth from Paylocity given its price to sales ratio based on the next twelve months is 15.9.
-There are definitely things to like about Paylocity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.
+The market is certainly expecting long term growth from Paylocity given its price to sales ratio based on the next twelve months is 19.6x.
+There are definitely things to like about Paylocity and there's no doubt it is a bit of a market darling, at least for some.